 When there are differences of opinion, the richest forms of communication still allow those with contrasting views to walk away, without penalties.

-The word “persuasion” and its variants (persuasive, persuadable, etc) is the preferred term to identify moments when one individual or group attempts to alter the beliefs or behaviors of another.
-But the term is frequently misused, especially if one “persuader” has used extra-verbal inducements to get what he or she wants.
-It’s interesting that when Aristotle wrote his own book about persuasion 2500 years ago, he noted that the use of knives and torture counted as “inartistic” forms of influence.
+The word “persuasion” is the preferred term to identify moments when one individual or group attempts to alter the beliefs or behaviors of another.
+But the word is frequently misused, especially if one “persuader” has used extra-verbal inducements to get what he or she wants.
+It’s interesting that when Aristotle wrote his own study of persuasion 2500 years ago, he noted that the use of knives and torture counted as “inartistic” forms of influence.
 He didn’t miss much.
 He would no doubt marvel at the additional bludgeons we moderns use to threaten physical or psychological harm.
-There’s the denial of financial rewards, extortion, the possibility of a bad job review; the ways we can cow each other are nearly endless.
+The modern equivalent of torture might be the denial of fair compensation, extortion, the possibility of a bad job review.
+The ways we can cow each other are nearly endless.

 This is not just an academic distinction with little real-world application.
 The difference actually matters.
 To fully understand persuasion we need to know who or what is actually doing the heavy lifting.
 The use of threats, power or position are all coercive, a fact that takes away a receiver’s opportunity to truly exercise their own judgment.

-As a researcher and teacher on this subject, I’m not especially interested in the idea of compliance.
+As a student of this subject, I’m not especially interested in the idea of compliance.
 In communication terms there’s not that much going on.
-It’s the unequal distribution of power that does most of the work, like shooting animals within a fenced game reserve.
+There’s no grace in using force or a power advantage.
+In such cases the unequal distribution of power does most of the work.
+It’s like shooting animals within a fenced game reserve.
 It’s easily done, but not very sporting.

 What is interesting is how we manage to perpetuate the delusion of free choice.
 My impression is that managers often see themselves as having a knack for engaging with employees, as with the smarmy Bill Lumbergh in the iconic film, Office Space (1999).
 The soul-destroying demands made by Gary Cole’s character are covered in a sticky syrup of forced collegiality.
 Lumbergh may believe he has the pulse of the office, but the film knows better.
 As this clip from U-tube shows, he doesn’t have a clue.